top of page

 Kimberly Thompson is a professional goldsmith, who specializes in producing wearable works inspired by cultural relics and sacred geometry.
 Over the past decade, she has studied numerous techniques from around the world in the classical tradition of metal arts and jewelry fabrication.
 Through her work as an instructor of small metals and metalsmithing, she passes her knowledge of the craft to the next generation of perspective artists.
 After receiving her MA in Art History from CSU Sacramento, in addition to her training as an art historian, Kimberly has committed herself to the continual education and promotion of craft-based arts.
 She has taught both Art History and Metalsmithing at multiple college campuses throughout California. https://dorisjeandesign.com

-Kimberly teaches Jewelry and Small Metal Construction I and Jewelry and Small Metal Construction II.
+Kimberly teaches Jewelry and Small Metal Construction I and Jewelry and Small Metal Construction II as well as Topics courses in Metals and Art History.

 Email: thompsonkj@unm.edu